A Web Application Firewall (WAF) solution offers protection for web servers.

 The Best Hardware-based WAFs

-As all traffic in both directions will pass through this appliance first, you need to make sure that the model you choose has the capacity to handle your web server’s typical request throughput rate.
+As all application traffic in both directions will pass through this appliance first, you need to make sure that the model you choose has the capacity to handle your web server’s typical request throughput rate.
 When assessing WAF appliances, you should first measure the demand on your server in terms of both data throughput in Mbps and the number of transactions.
 As SSL transactions take more processing, you should look at the maximum number of SSL transactions per second (TPS).

 This WAF is aimed at smaller businesses with units that have a throughput of 100 Mbps dealing with 440 SSL TPS, going up to a model that can process 10 Gbps and 9,000 SSL TPS.
 As an example of the range, take a look at the X2020, which gives you a throughput of 500 Mbps for a price of $4,200.
 This unit can deal with 2,200 SSL TPS.